 It is good to learn more about this wonderful festive holiday.
 Here are a couple of frequently asked questions about the original Passover meal!

 What's the difference between a 6 food and 7 ingredient Seder plate?

-The traditional Seder plate contains six elements: kosher for Passover–the matzah, zeroa, beitzah, maror and chazeret, charoset, and the karpas.
-There is a symbolic seventh element–matzos– but it is not considered a part of the actual plate.
+The traditional Seder plate contains six elements that are kosher for Passover: the matzah, zeroa, beitzah, maror and chazeret, charoset, and the karpas.
+There is a symbolic seventh element – matzos – but it is not considered a part of the actual plate.

 What is the order of the Seder meal?

 There are fifteen steps to the Seder dinner that Jewish people observe.
 They are:

 - Karpas - Appetizer

 - Maggid - Tell the story of Exodus